Yang Guo: Dugu Qiubai

 In a dramatic twist of events, Guo Jing's daughter Guo Fu attacks Yang Guo in a heated argument and slices off his right arm with a sword.
 Yang Guo is weakened and delirious from losing too much blood, but manages to stagger away and is later saved by the Condor.
 The Condor was once a companion of Dugu Qiubai, a great swordsman who lived long ago and whose skills were unparalleled in his time.

 The Condor helps Yang Guo recover from his wound and leads him to the items left behind by Dugu Qiubai.
 Yang Guo inherits Dugu Qiubai's Heavy Iron Sword (玄鐵重劍 (xuántiě zhòngjiàn)) and learns Dugu's swordplay techniques from the Condor.
-Dugu Qiubai's swordplay skills are advantageous to the handicapped Yang Guo as they focus on great strength rather than fancy moves.
+Dugu Qiubai's swordplay skills are advantageous to the handicapped Yang Guo as they focus on great strength rather than fancy moves, thereby Guo Fu inadvertently helped him fulfill its practices' prerequisite.
 Yang Guo trains with the Condor in the rain which dramatically improves his inner energy to fit the heavy sword.
 He overcomes his disability to wield the Heavy Iron Sword with one arm and also he had been consuming snake gallbladders every day for over a month.
 His inner energy at this point was near its peak and could easily rival anyone in wulin from this point.